Year of construction

 further photos and videos

 It is a gem dating back to Imperial Germany, and an asset to Berlin as architectural landmark: Riehmers Hofgarten.
 At the time, Wilhelm Riehmer let his courage and visionary zeal as builder inspire him to bypass the urban planning standards of his day in favour of upscale liveability.
 Rather than sticking with the dense development of tenements grouped around tiny courtyards, the master builder in 1891/1892 used a plot he owned to create a magnificent ensemble elegantly embedded in a park-style garden.
 With lavish attention to detail and the diligence of a heritage curator, large parts of the baroque-revival buildings and outside facilities have now been restored.
 The patrician façades present themselves with bright structures whereas the staircases inside are dominated by warm earthy colours.
 The entrance doors to houses and flats, the windows and stair railings were overhauled in line with their original historic design.
 Partially uncovered frescoes on the mezzanine levels illustrate the artful aesthetics of the era when the house was built.
 To meet sophisticated expectations, modern-day quality was seamlessly integrated.
 The lighting system as well as the bell systems complete the authentic design by adding high-end technology.
 Water supply lines and waste water pipes were replaced, while heating and electrical installations were either upgraded or replaced.
 The eleven entranceways are named after scions of the Hohenzollern dynasty.
 The Victoria entranceway is located at Grossbeerenstrasse 57.
 On the ground floor, it admits you via a side entrance into a commercial unit of 52 square metres.
 As a community, the residents of this housing complex have the use of the attractive courtyard garden whose groomed trails, picnic lawns, boule court and playground offer various options for passing the time, hanging out and comparing notes.
+Why ACCENTRO?
+With 20 years of market experience, around 20,000 units sold, more than 13,000 satisfied customers and no commission on purchases, we can confirm the quality of our service.
+From the very beginning, you will receive the best advice from our real estate specialists.
+We are there for you in word and deed and advise you from the first viewing to the date of notarization - ensuring a carefree purchase transaction.
+After the purchase of real estate, the first challenges often arise as owner-occupier or landlord/manager.
+You can count on us for follow-up issues concerning your property following the purchase.
+We will continue to be available when you need us and will provide answers to any questions you may have.
+With ACCENTRO, you have an expert at your side to support you in all challenges before, during and after the real estate purchase.

 In global city rankings, Berlin has been among the top ten for years.
 Complex cultural events, an engaging way of life, and a unique history have earned the metropolis its global renown.
 It motivates millions of visitors every year to come to Berlin to see for themselves.
 Over the past decade, about 400,000 of them were so captivated by the city that they decided to stay for good.
 To be sure, a high level of liveability makes it easy to fall in love with Berlin.
 But the city has so much more to offer.
 As a science hub, Berlin offers skills and knowledge in just about any scientific field you can think of.
 Moreover, Germany’s capital of start-up businesses has developed an economic dynamic that attracts companies from inside and outside the country.
 Its location in the European heartland recommends it as place of business every bit as much as its ability to provide high-skilled graduates and its proximity to the start-up scene with its innovative potential for prospering businesses of tomorrow.
 In Kreuzberg, the impulsive energy of young generations is keenly felt and reflected in up-and-coming trends.
 Aside from this district’s centrality and legendary hipness, life here is defined by a highly productive cultural scene and by creative diversity.
 Especially the Bergmannstrasse has enormous appeal.
 Every store here is one of a kind—whether it sells wine, pastry or coffee, antique junk, designer artefacts or vintage goods by the pound, gourmet dog food, vegan takeaway food or famous sausages—while the space in between is dotted with cinemas, theatres and churches that occasionally double as concert halls.
 All of this embedded in a historic setting of streets that are testimony to the cultural heritage of the city.
 Viktoriapark, Gleisdreieck Park or the vast grasslands of the former Tempelhof airport grounds provide plenty of outdoor space for local recreation and leisure activities.